jeaye/blog.jeaye.com/_drafts/2017-06-30-orchestra-cljs.md

 points as well.
 More on this later.

 ### Pitfall: Namespaces
-The likely first thought to a dev looking to port a hypothetical `kitty-ninja` Clojure project to ClojureScript would be to also have the ClojureScript counterpart be in the `kitty-ninja` namespace.
+The likely first thought, when looking to port the `kitty-ninja` project to ClojureScript, would be to also have the ClojureScript counterpart be in the `kitty-ninja` namespace.

 *This will cause much, much more harm than good.*